Does the flagship Inov-8 Roclite Pro G 400 Gore-Tex live up to the hype?

 - Sole – Graphene grip

 Want more vegan gear reviews and adventure fodder straight to your inbox?
-Sign up to our newsletter and join the gang!
+Sign up for our newsletter and join the gang!

 2. What does it say on the box?